nasa-gibs/worldview/doc/configuration.md

 ### Story Order

 The `config/default/common/config/wv.json/storyOrder.json` file must be updated to include the new story identifier.
 This file determines the order that stories are displayed in the overview modal.
-The overview modal is limited to the first **9** stories identified in this file.

 ### Optional properties: